General Installation on Linux machines

 By default, code is generated for sm_80, sm_86, and sm_90 (Ampere and Hopper).
 To target a specific GPU, add -DGPU_ARCHS="<cc>", where <cc> is your GPU’s compute capability with the dot removed (e.g. 89 for compute capability 8.9).
 You can find your GPU’s compute capability with:

-$ nvidia-smi --query-gpu=compute_cap --format=csv,noheaderThe following instructions will download and build the Many-Body Perturbation theory solver with additional GPU kernels (replace /path/to/install/directory with the directory where you’d like to install the code).
-Use the same --branch approach described above to target a specific release.
+nvidia-smi --query-gpu=compute_cap --format=csv,noheaderThe following instructions will download and build the Many-Body Perturbation theory solver with additional GPU kernels (replace /path/to/install/directory with the directory where you’d like to install the code).
+Use the same --branch approach described above to target a specific release — for example the latest stable v0.3.2 or the latest pre-release v1.0.0a1.
 Then configure and build:

 -DCMAKE_INSTALL_PREFIX=/path/to/install/directory \